-Reward Rewarded for: Description Lolly Sticks Reception Form Teachers collect lolly sticks in a jar for each pupil for conduct in line with the School's Mission .
+Reward Rewarded Description Lolly Sticks for: Reception Form Teachers collect lolly sticks in a jar for each pupil for LOUY SUCKS conduct in line with the School's Mission.
 The pupil with the most lolly sticks at the end of every week becomes Star of the Week.
 Star of the Week Reception Form Teachers award Star of the Week as above.
-Pupils take home the class cuddly toy for the weekend, celebrating the exciting things that they and the cuddly toy have done on Monday morning.
+Pupil Star of the week home the class cuddly toy for the weekend, celebrating the exciting things that they and the cuddly toy have done on Monday morning.
 The Form Teacher displays the evidence the pupil brings in for one week in the classroom.
 Stars of the Week are recorded on Tapestry.
-Golden Time Each pupil begins the week with twenty Golden Minutes for pupil- initiated activities on Friday.
-Pupils with poor conduct lose minutes according to the level of poor conduct and age of the pupil and Form Teachers record loss of minutes on iSAMS.
+Golden Time - Each pupil begins the week with twenty Golden Minutes for pupil-initiated Golden Time activities on Friday.
+Pupils with poor conduct lose minutes according to the level of poor conduct and age of the pupil and Form Teachers record Fishl loss of minutes on iSAMS.
 Fish!
-Reception Form Teachers display an aquarium with lots of Nurturing, brightly-colored fish in it.
-Each represents a pupil and the fish Engaging or move up and down the tank depending on the level of their conduct.
-Conduct Ladders Inspiring Year 1 and 2 Form Teachers display a ladder with lots of pegs on it.
-Each represents a pupil and the pegs move up and down the ladder depending on the level of their conduct.
-Praise Tickets Form Teachers place tickets into a pot and each week randomly Marble Jar select tickets.
+Nurturing, Reception Form Teachers display an aquarium with lots of brightly Engaging or colored fish in it.
+Each represents a pupil and the fish move up and down Inspiring the tank depending on the level of their conduct.
+Conduct Year 1 and 2 Form Teachers display a ladder with lots of pegs on it.
+Each Ladders represents a pupil and the pegs move up and down the ladder dependir - on the level of their conduct.
+Praise Tickets Form Teachers place tickets into a pot and each week randomly select - tickets.
 Pupils choose a small reward.
-Form Teachers add a marble to the jar when pupils demonstrate Mai Die Jai outstanding engagement or achievement.
+Marble Jar Form Teachers add a marble to the jar when pupils demonstrate outstanding engagement or achievement.
 When the jar is full, the whole class receives a reward.
-Stickers and The Assistant Head (Junior) rewards children who have been Draina Daas brought to her for outstanding academic achievement or Praise Bees exemplary behaviour with Praise Bee certificates and stickers.
+Stickers and The Assistant Head (Junior) rewards children who have been brought to Praise Bees her for outstanding academic achievement or exemplary behaviour with Praise Bee certificates and stickers.
 Head's Form Teachers reward pupils as detailed on Page 10.
 Commendations